How to Network Your Way to Publication

 Yours in expectation, [Mr/Ms. Aspiring Author]

-Here’s the obvious problems:
+Here are the obvious problems:

 - It’s not even addressed to me – the author is clearly just spamming.